Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Supplementary Material

 \subsubsection{Embedding Visualization}

 In this section, we use t-SNE \cite{van2008visualizing} to project node embeddings into low-dimensional spaces.
 Nodes are colored based on their ground-truth labels.
-To make the visualization clearer, we select 4 naturally separated classes for DBLP and 5 for Goodreads.
-The 4 selected classes in DBLP are ``Mathematics'', ``Computer network'', ``Information retrieval'', and ``Electronic engineering''.
-The 5 selected classes in Goodreads are ``fiction'', ``romance'', ``mystery, thriller, crime'', ``non-fiction'', and ``children''.
-Besides 2D embedding visualization already shown in Figure \ref{fig::visualization}, we also show 3D embedding visualization in Figure \ref{apx::visualization}.
+To make the visualization clearer, we select 4 naturally separated categories for DBLP and 5 for Goodreads.
+The 4 selected categories for DBLP are ``Mathematics'', ``Computer networks'', ``Information retrieval'', and ``Electronic engineering''.
+The 5 selected categories for Goodreads are ``fiction'', ``romance'', ``mystery, thriller, crime'', ``non-fiction'', and ``children''.